-The amount of a good that the customer picks up modestly, relies on the cost of the commodity, the cost of other commodities, the customer’s earnings and his or her tastes and proclivity.
-The amount of a commodity that a customer is ready to purchase and is able to manage and afford, provided prices of goods and customer’s tastes and preferences is known as demand for the commodity.
+The amount of goods that the customers pick, modestly relies on the cost of the commodity, the cost of other commodities, the customer’s earnings, and his or her tastes and proclivity.
+The amount of a commodity that a customer is ready to purchase, is able to manage and afford at provided prices of goods, and customer’s tastes and preferences are known as demand for the commodity.

 Determinants of Demand